TREEcg/LDES-Action/README.md

       # Check out the repository so it can read the files inside of it and do other operations
       - name: Check out repo
         uses: actions/checkout@v2
-      # Fetch the dataset, write the data to json files and push the files to the repo
+      # Fetch dataset, write data to json, push data to the repo and setup GitHub Pages
       - name: Fetch and write data
         uses: TREEcg/gh-action-republish-ldes@development
         with: